 It wasn’t always like that.
 When Fredrick Taylor wrote his essay on scientific management, organizations were strictly based on low-skill workers, and mass production (“any color, so long as it is black”) .
 They were supposed to act as mechanisms.
 In this worldview, employees are cogs in a machine, and they follow detailed processes and procedures, with a clear description of what, when, and how to execute every single task.
 Charlie Chaplin told the contradictions of the Machine Age with a bitter-sweet flavor in his masterpiece Modern Times.

 Similarly in classical music, as defined by Beethoven, Bach, or even Strawinsky, musicians follow detailed sheet music with what, when, and how to execute every single note clearly written down on paper.
-Musicians are of course very highly trained workers, and there is an area for interpretation in dynamics, tempo, phrasing, but the composition is supposed to be played as it was written hundreds of years before, following the author’s suggestions (unless, of course, you are Lang Lang, but that’s another story).
-The Director drives the execution of a symphony like a CEO drives the execution of the business strategy.
+Musicians are of course very highly trained workers, and there is a subtle area for interpretation in dynamics, tempo, phrasing, but the composition is supposed to be played as it was written hundreds of years before, following the author’s suggestions (unless, of course, you are Lang Lang, but that’s another story).
+The Director drives the execution of a symphony like a CEO would drive the execution of a 10-year fixed business strategy.

 But in jazz music, we have a different scene.
 Improvisation gives much more space and power to the musicians.
 Collaboration and interaction are key, and much less value is placed on the composer.
 Music is often written with just a few elements: basic harmony, melody, and words.
 Notes are also swang with a ternary feeling, not played at the written value, thus creating the typical forward-driven “swing” mood.
 But the key for jazz improvisation is listening to the other musicians, in order to respond to them and create a new song as a result of this interpretation.
 It’s a sort of conversation on the same topic, happening differently every time a song is played.